 - Following a zero-waste approach by getting the most from your ingredients to create syrups, garnishes and juices in a cost-effective way.

 - Use seasonal, local produce where possible as it will help reduce your carbon footprint and keep your menu fresh.

 - By pre-batching cocktails and storing in the freezer you can reduce the need for ice.

 - Dehydrating fruit is a quick and easy way to increase the shelf life of your garnishes and lessen food waste.

-- Eliminate one use plastic straws and stirrers and seek eco-friendly alternatives.
+- Avoid single use plastic, for example swapping plastic straws and stirrers for eco-friendly alternatives.